What Sort of Upward Mobility Exists for Sterile Processing Techs?

 How Much Do Sterile Processing Techs Make?

 Obviously, before entering any career field, it’s important to understand what sort of salary you can expect to receive.
 According to Glassdoor.com, the average SPT earned over $36,000 in 2019 – more than $17 per hour.
-That’s not too shabby for a career that doesn’t require a college degree.
+That’s not too shabby for a career that requires a high school diploma and short certification.

 Is There Room for Advancement in This Field?